mcaravind/HackerNewsSummary/README.md

 # SkimHN

 SkimHN is a desktop client for Hacker News built with Node-Webkit, edge.js and C#.
+SkimHN fetches the front page stories and also gives you a quick summary of selected stories.
+The purpose of SkimHN is to get a quick preview of a story before deciding to read it on the HackerNews website.

+For each story, you can also see the time you are saving (based on average reading speed) with a countdown timer.

 Features: